Sydney Tower Eye has been a popular tourist attraction in the city for the last 30 years.

 The white sand Bondi Beach is a hot spot amongst tourists visiting Sydney.

 As your eyes try to reach Bondi beach, you may also spot the large Coca-Cola sign, which is often referred to as The Gateway to Kings Cross.

 6. Sydney Football Stadium

-Moving a bit into the city, you will see Sydney’s Football Stadium also known as Allianz Stadium.
+Moving into the city, you will see Sydney’s Football Stadium, also known as Allianz Stadium.

 It has hosted many sold-out games.